AstrobioMike/AstrobioMike.github.io/R/basics.md

 ---
 <br>
 # Basic calculations
-At its core, R is built for statistics, so with it we can do baseline arithmetic operations like the following examples.
+At its core, R is basically a powerful calculator, so with it we can do baseline arithmetic operations like the following examples.
 (Don't forget we are working in the "console" pane as pictured above, these blocks can be copy-and-pasted there if wanted.)

 ```R
 4 + 4